 One night, the weight of Zach’s thoughts led to self-harming behaviour that resulted in a hospital admission.
 Zach, who was previously playful, creative, energetic, and had a zest for life now felt like it wasn’t worth living anymore.

 When Zach’s parents were desperate and feeling hopeless, they found Carizon.
-They were immediately connected to services for Zach and the entire family.
+Because of the programs you make possible through your support, they were immediately connected to services for Zach and the entire family.

 A team of child and family therapists worked with his parents to provide education about neurobiology, anxiety, and stress responses and gave them strategies on how they could support Zach without empowering his fears.
 His parents were also referred to a parent support group, which allowed them to feel comforted and connected to other parents experiencing similar challenges.